itsMapleLeaf/aspects-vtt/tasks.md

 - rooms
   - [ ] list rooms you've joined
   - [ ] only room owner can change room background
+  - [ ] add a player list panel where you can configure players' characters
 - characters
   - [ ] open in a pop-out window
   - [ ] items